By Paul Taylor

 5% and 10%.
 Which, of course, strongly suggests that many men feel embarrassed to report the side effects (which often involve erectile dysfunction) to their doctor.

-Anyway, here’s a comprehensive list of the side effects that have
+Here’s a list of just some finasteride side effects (3) that have been reported:

 So that’s a surprisingly long time before both the warnings came out and the lawsuits against Merck began to appear.